dotneet/natuql/README.md

 This tool is proof of concept.
 Do not use in production.

+## Features

+  - support language: Japanese, Chinese, French

 ## Limitation

  - support MySQL only.
- - support japanese language only.

 ## Install